stolostron/multicluster-global-hub/doc/README.md

 Similarly, if you want to examine the policy data by `cluster` grouping, begin by using the `Global Hub - Cluster Group Compliancy Overview` dashboard.
 The navigation flow is identical to the `policy` grouping flow, but you select filters that are related to the cluster, such as managed cluster `labels` and `values`.
 Instead of viewing policy events for all clusters, after reaching the `Global Hub - What's Changed / Clusters` dashboard, you can view policy events related to an individual cluster.

-### Cronjobs and Metrics panel
+### Cronjobs and Metrics

-When installing the global hub operand, the global hub manager starts running and pull ups a job scheduler to schedule two cronjobs:
+After installing the global hub operand, the global hub manager starts running and pull ups a job scheduler to schedule two cronjobs:

 - Local compliance status sync job